-We now generalize our results to vector systems, building on our analysis of the scalar case.
+We generalize here our results to vector systems, building on the scalar case.
 Consider the plant-sensor-channel-controller tuple in Figure~\ref{fig:system}, and let the plant dynamics be described by a continuous-time, linear time-invariant (LTI) system

 where $x(t) \in \real^n$ and $u(t) \in \real^m$ for $t \in [0,\infty)$ are the plant state and the control input, respectively.
 Here, $A \in M_{n,n}(\mathbb{R})$, $B \in M_{n,m}(\mathbb{R})$, and $\norm{x(0)}<L$, where $L$ is known to both sensor and controller.
 We assume all the eigenvalues of $A$ are real.
 Without loss of generality, we also assume that they are positive (since stable modes do not need any actuation and we can disregard them).
 In this setting, the intrinsic entropy rate of the plant is